Nova Scotia Bill 116 received first reading on April 6, 2018.

-The bill includes most of the tax measures from the province's September 2017 budget.
+This bill includes all of the tax measures that were recently announced in the province's recent 2018 budget.

-The corporate income tax measures in Bill 39 are considered substantively enacted for purposes of IFRS and Accounting Standards for Private Enterprise (ASPE) on October 11, 2017, the date it received first reading (as Nova Scotia has a majority government).
+The corporate income tax measures in Bill 116 are considered substantively enacted for purposes of IFRS and Accounting Standards for Private Enterprise (ASPE) on April 6, 2018, the date the bill received first reading (as Nova Scotia has a majority government).